Book Clubs

 EA Estonia’s book group guide has sample questions

-Stanford EA’s guide and the EA Virtual Programs curriculum have sample questions
+EA Virtual Programs has a curriculum with sample questions for this

 Harry Potter and the Methods of Rationality by Eliezer Yudkowsky (available online for free)